-interior landscape as well as beautiful coastal towns and villages offering a typically Portuguese experience for your next holiday either in 2018 or 2019.
+interior landscape as well as beautiful coastal towns and villages offering a typically Portuguese experience for your next holiday either in 2019.

 Travelling towards inland you discover mountains and villages of granite and schist and a short ride to the coast takes you to the sea, fishing villages and cosmopolitan beaches famous for water sports and laid back summer holidays, and above all you get to see and enjoy